define attorney in fact define attorney in fact

 Restrictions and Safeguards

 While an attorney in fact may have broad authority, certain restrictions ensure protection for the principal.
-They cannot act beyond the powers specified in the POA, ensuring that unauthorized actions are prevented.
-Safeguards might include regular accountings of financial activities or requiring co-signatures for significant transactions.
+They cannot act beyond the powers specified in the POA, preventing unauthorized actions.
+Safeguards might include regular accounting of financial activities or requiring co-signatures for significant transactions.
 The attorney in fact must uphold a fiduciary duty, prioritizing the principal’s best interests, thereby avoiding conflicts of interest and acting within the legal boundaries set by the POA.

 Importance of an Attorney-in-Fact